ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 }
 ```

+> One-hot encoding allows us to interpret the encoded vector as a
+> probability distribution over our vocabulary.

 This also means that if we have the following word pair `("cat", "feline")`,
 their encoding can be interpreted as: "the word *feline* is likely to appear
 given that the word *cat* is present."
 It is consistent as long as we think of